ReQuestOS/research/README.md

 The first token is fetched from `https://graph.facebook-hardware.com/register`

-New tokens can be fetched at `https://graph.facebook-hardware.com/login_request`
+New tokens are fetched from `https://graph.facebook-hardware.com/login_request`

 The device certificate is needed for both operations.

 Two certificates:
 * For locked devices: `/persist/certificates/[ALIAS]/secure.crt`
 * For unlocked devices: `/persist/certificates/[ALIAS]/insecure.crt`